martinaalvera/Documentation/user_documentation/galaxy/galaxy_cluster.rst

 Launch |galaxy_cluster|
 =======================

-Galaxy serves tools which may require a wide range of compute resources to properly work.
+Galaxy serves tools which may require a wide range of computational resources to properly work.
 To account this, the Laniakea dashboard tiles allow user to deploy a standard `Galaxy production environment <https://docs.galaxyproject.org/en/latest/admin/production.html>`_ connected to a `compute cluster <https://galaxyproject.github.io/training-material/topics/admin/tutorials/connect-to-compute-cluster/tutorial.html>`_.

 .. seealso::